Financial Aid Checklist

 Complete the FAFSA in order to be considered for student financial aid from Federal, State, and University programs that include financial need as a criteria.
 Also, a FAFSA must be on file with Millikin if you wish to obtain a student loan.
 Millikin’s School Code is 001724.
-In order to sign the FAFSA electronically, you will need to have a pin number for the student and the parent will need a FSA ID.
+In order to sign the FAFSA electronically, you will need to have a FSA ID.
+Both the student and the parent will need a FSA ID.
 You can create your FSA ID here: fsaid.ed.gov.
 Once your FSA ID is activated, you can continue to the FAFSA site at www.fafsa.gov.
 Beginning 2017-18 the FAFSA site will be ready for you to file your FAFSA October 1, 2016.

 An application for admission and a FAFSA are the only two forms necessary to be considered for any merit or need-based student financial aid programs at Millikin.